Play for All

 • Participation in professional development workshops to gain knowledge and skills around play-based programming and spaces.

-• Outreach and promotion of play resources and programs.
+• Outreach and promotion of play resources and programs to communities that are experiencing marginalization, re under-resourced and are underserved.

-• Any additional allowable expenditures that help libraries provide young children access to play.
+• Any additional allowable expenditures that help libraries provide young children ages zero to eight access to play.
 Please note that if grant funds will be used to pay for a service from a community organization or organizations, those organization(s) cannot be considered as a partner in the application.

 Applicants must refer to the application instructions for full details about allowable and unallowable expenses.